-Unlike the barriers, termite bait stations need to be checked and replenished at least monthly.
-When active termites are found a bait using an insect growth regulator is added to eliminate the colony close to the home.
+Unlike the barriers, termite bait stations need to be checked and replenished for at least a month.
+Once active termites are found, a bait using an insect growth regulator is added to remove the colony close to the home.

-Termite bait systems are a great way to protect your home but usually only suited for homes on sloping sites.
+Termite bait systems are an excellent way to protect your home but are usually only suited for homes on sloping sites.

 A Longer Lifespan Doesn’t Mean Longer Efficiency

-Some products on the market promise a longer life expectancy of about 10 years.
+Some products on the market promise a longer life expectancy of about ten years.
 However, this is often misleading and inaccurate.

-For example, biferenthin may have a longer life expectancy, but unlike termiticide, it acts as a repellent.
-Termites detect products like bifenthrin in the soil and will avoid it, making it useless.
+For example, bifenthrin may have a longer life expectancy, but unlike termiticide, it acts as a repellent.
+Termites detect bifenthrin in the soil and will avoid it, making it useless.
 When this happens, termites will just work around the product and make their way to your home.

 For this reason, Effective Building & Consultancy building and termite inspectors rely on the chemical termite barrier system because of its effectiveness.
-Termites can’t detect it and will pass through the chemical, return the product back to the main nest which eliminates the colonies completely.
-This is the reason why chemical termite barrier system is highly preferred in the industry.
+Termites can’t detect it and will pass through the chemical, return the product to the main nest, eliminating the colonies completely.
+This is the reason why the chemical termite barrier system is highly preferred in the industry.

 How Much Do Termite Treatments Cost?

-The cost of termite treatment depends on the kind of termite barriers or termite baiting systems you will purchase.
-Each home is different that’s why it’s important to book a consultation with our building and termite inspector to assess the home type and land layout so the right recommendation can be made.
+The termite treatment cost depends on the kind of termite barriers or termite baiting systems you will purchase.
+Each home is different; that’s why it’s important to book a consultation with our building and termite inspector to assess the home type and land layout so the right recommendation can be made.

 How Can Effective Building & Consultancy Help You with Termite Barrier System?

-If you are worried about termites and consider having a termite barrier system to get installed, call Effective Building & Consultancy at 02 9613 3353.
-We have a team of building and termite inspectors servicing Sydney and nearby town areas who have more than 20 years of experience.
+If you are worried about termites and consider having a termite barrier system installed, call Effective Building & Consultancy at 02 9613 3353.
+We have a team of building and termite inspectors servicing Sydney and nearby town areas with more than 20 years of experience.